Meaning of Delisting Stock

 - The company does not need to comply with the minimum listing criteria regulation of the security exchange board.

-- The listing expenses and the annual trading cost of the company is saved when the company decides to delist itself.
+- The listing expenses and the annual trading cost of the company are saved when the company decides to delist itself.

 - Delisting of shares from the stock exchange also reduces the risk of the takeover of the company in the capital market and the promoters can retain their ownership and shareholding